uber-go/cff/README.md

 )
 ```

-so let's break down each argument.
+Let's break down each argument.

-In your `BUILD.bazel` file, add import to cff rule:
+This allows the usage of the CFF bazel rule.
 ```
 load("//rules:cff.bzl", "cff")
 ```

-This is your only CFF target for the package, so name something relevant to CFF.
+The name from the CFF rule is used in a `go_library` to access the generated
-This name will be used by `go_library` to export your package containing CFF flow:
+code.
 ```
 name = "cff"
 ```

-Internal functions that are dependencies of your CFF flows.
+Internal functions that are dependencies of CFF flows.
 They are declared to
-be added onto $GOPATH when compiling your CFF flow.
+be added onto $GOPATH when compiling a CFF flow.
 In this case, `aflow.go` uses
 `afunc.go` within the flow:
 ````
 srcs = [